DHTMLX/docs-suite/docs/popup/work_with_popup.md

 ## Attaching DHTMLX components

-dhtmlxPopup allows attaching other components of the library using the [attach()](popup/api/popup_attach_method.md) method.
+DHTMLX Popup allows attaching other components of the library using the [attach()](popup/api/popup_attach_method.md) method.
 It takes two parameters:

 <table>
 	<tbody>